Eliot-Roxbergh/static_analysis/README.md

 Ideally, we'd want to have unit tests, good code coverage, etc.
 Perhaps also mock certain functions to see how the program behaves for certain edge-cases.

+Additionally, with black-box testing such as memory check with Valgrind we also want to have better code coverage.
+Valgrind only checks the program under test, so it is possible that memory leaks are missed if that path is not taken and additionally we do not currently test the library in _react_exercise_ for this reason.

 For dynamic analysis we also have fuzzy testing.